 Planning History in Foundation Stage

-The EYFS framework provides a long term plan to follow by ensuring that all relevant Early Learning Goals are covered throughout the academic year.
+The EYFS framework provides a long term plan to follow by ensuring that all relevant Early Learning Goals are covered throughout the academic year this can also be seen in our Curriculum Intent documents.
 Medium term Topic planning is created and takes into account the individual children’s learning and developmental needs.
 All relevant Areas of Learning and Development are planned for and available to access within the setting.
 The learning opportunities provided include a range of adult focused and child initiated activities indoors.
 The setting also makes use of the outdoor environment whenever possible.

 History in Key Stage 1